Schitt's Creek Emmy wins give Canadian shows boost

 "When I started my career I felt like, 'everything's happening in America, so I guess I've got to go there,'" he said.
 "I'm glad I did that, but at the same time, it's completely different now."

-Long is currently developing "Cottage Country," a comedy series about a divorced Toronto couple who head to Muskoka's great outdoors to sell off their final piece of their marriage — their beautiful cottage.
+Long is currently developing "Cottage Country," a comedy series about a divorced Toronto couple who head to Muskoka's great outdoors to sell off their final piece of their marriage — their dilapidated cottage that's been overtaken by local kids who are using it as their "beer shack."

 "It's very much in an embryonic stage," he said of the concept, which is in development in with Toronto-based Elevation Pictures.